Inc44/dotfiles/COMMAND.md

 `ip link show`: Provide information about all network interfaces

 `ipconfig /flushdns`: Flush the DNS resolver cache

+`iptables`: Configure IPv4 packet filtering and NAT

+Options:

+- `-t table`: Specify the table to operate on
+	- `filter`: Default table for packet filtering
+		- `INPUT`
+		- `FORWARD`
+		- `OUTPUT`
+	- `nat`: Table for packets that create a new connection
+		- `PREROUTING`
+		- `OUTPUT`
+		- `POSTROUTING`
+	- `mangle`: Table for packet alteration
+		- `PREROUTING`: Chain for packets before they arrive
+		- `OUTPUT`: Chain for packets originating from localhost
+		- `INPUT`: Chain for packets destined for localhost
+		- `FORWARD`: Chain for packets transiting through localhost
+		- `POSTROUTING`: Chain for packets before they leave
+- `-A chain`: Append a rule to the end of the chain
+- `-D chain`: Delete a rule from the chain
+- `-I chain 1`: Insert a rule at the default position
+- `-F`: Flush/delete all rules from all chains
+- `-F chain`: Flush/delete all rules from the chain
+- `-L`: List all rules from all chains
+- `-L chain`: List all rules from the chain
+- `-P chain target`: Set the policy for the chain to the target

 `killall process`: Terminate all processes of `process`